ModelEarth/community/interns/SCC-EPA-GDEdC-positions.md

 recipe (the purchases made by an industry) as well as in their direct resource use and emissions.
 The candidate will help translate new technologies models into this format using the useeior modeling framework to enable scenario analysis.

-The work will require close technical collaboration with the research mentors, the USEEIO modeling team and other interns.
+The work will require close technical collaboration with the research mentors and GA Tech research partner, the USEEIO modeling team and other community-based interns.

-The candidate will be expected to play a leading role in the Sept 19-20 community application development event @GA Tech.
+The candidate will be expected to play a leading role in the September community application development event @GA Tech to leverage this tool to serve community applications.

-The candidate will be exposed to the latest in sustainable materials management modeling, make contacts at federal, state agencies, GA Tech, in industry, and become part of a modeling team.
+The candidate will be exposed to the latest in sustainable materials management modeling, make contacts at federal, state agencies, GA Tech, in industry, and become part of a dynamic modeling and research team.

 ### Learning Goals
-Learn essentials of environmentally-extended input-output modeling Learn USEPA's useeior modeling framework
+Learn essentials of environmentally-extended input-output modeling

+Learn how to model compare sustainability of new and existing technologies

+Learn USEPA's useeior (R language) modeling framework

 ### Top Desired Skills
 R language